-Our ultimate goal with novel protein plans is to heal and seal the gut, so your pet can fully digest a a wide range of appropriate raw foods.
+Our ultimate goal with a novel protein plan is to heal and seal the gut, so your pet can fully digest a wide range of appropriate raw foods.

 Every pet needs an individual plan, and typically lasts for 4-6 weeks.
 The novel proteins selected should be ones that your pet has not eaten in the past.
-You can feed a variety of the following, along with green tripe.
+You can feed a variety of the following (exclude anything your pet has eaten before), along with green tripe.

 What to avoid

 Avoid feeding any food that we have not discussed as part of your feeding plan - even a corner of toast, or a mouthful of biscuits can be enough to cause a major setback.

 Many treats contain cereals, preservatives, and other inappropriate ingredients.
 We have a selection of treats that can be fed on a novel protein plan.
 If treats are an important part of your pet's day, please ask us about these.